mlua-rs/rlua/README.md

 situations such as:

   * Panic safety, and carrying the panic across the lua api correctly
+  * Passing rust panics across the lua boundary as lua errors without allowing lua to catch rust panics as normal errors.
   * Lua stack size checking, and correctly handling lua being out of stack space
   * Leaving the correct elements on the lua stack and in the correct order,